KarazinScalaUsersGroup/circe-literal-extras/README.md

             $fooLike
             """
 ```

+#👍 Contribute
+Contributions are welcome!

+If you want to say thank you, add a [GitHub Star](https://github.com/KarazinScalaUsersGroup/circe-literal-extras/stargazers) to the project.

 # License
 circe-literal-extras is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (the "License"); you may not use this software except in compliance with the License.